Cyriel1/pokemon-avonic/README.md

 ## Side Notes:

 - Running the application in the Pycharm shell does not clear the console screen and outputs a "-symbol instead.
 - It is recommended to create an executable file and launch the application in a terminal, such as powershell or command prompt.
-Double-clicking the **.EXE** file in Windows is fine, but it can't display the logo (has to do with Windows to Linux conversion).
+Double-clicking the **.EXE** file in Windows is fine, but it can't display the logo (it's a console with fewer features).
 - Still want to run from source code?
 The best experience is by running in another shell, such as (again) powershell or command prompt.
     - Command needed to run application:
       > python -m app
 - With the command **'make create_data'** you can generate random data, which means replay-ability!
 - Just in case any unforeseen errors occur, the application has been developed in Windows 10 with Python 3.11.
+- Unit tests are unfortantely not included, did not had time to fully do it :(